Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Preliminaries

-According to \cite{LimaJPSoliton}, this solutions to the Mean Curvature Flow, are characterized for being generated by the Killing field defined by a one-parameter subgroup of isometries of the ambient manifold.
-A soliton solution to the $MCF$ is given by $F(p, t) = \Gamma_t(f(p))$ where $\Gamma_t$ is a one-parameter subgroup of the group of isometries of $\tilde{M}$.
-Denoting with $\xi \in T\tilde{M}$ the corresponding Killing vector field, it is well known (see \cite{HungerbuhlerSmoczyk}) that $f : M^n \to \tilde{M}^{n+1}$ evolves under a soliton solution to MCF corresponding to $\Gamma_t$ if and only if the mean curvature $H$ of $f$ and its unit normal $N$ satisfies, up to tangential diffeomorphisms,
+According to \cite{LimaJPSoliton}, these solutions to the MCF are characterized by being generated by the Killing field defined by a one-parameter subgroup of isometries of the ambient manifold.
+A soliton solution to $MCF$ is given by $F(p, t) = \Gamma_t(f(p))$ where $\Gamma_t$ is a subgroup of one-parameter of the group of isometries of $\tilde{M}$.
+Denoting with $\xi \in T\tilde{M}$ the corresponding Killing vector field, it is well known (see \cite{Hungerbuhler}) that $f : M^n \to \tilde{M}^{n+1}$ evolves under a soliton solution to MCF corresponding to $\Gamma_t$ if and only if the mean curvature $H$ of $f$ and its unit normal $N$ satisfy, up to tangential diffeomorphisms,

-When these isometries are translations along a geodesic, we call the corresponding self-similar solutions translating solitons to the giving flow, and the initial hypersurfaces are known as translators.
-A main feature of translators in Euclidean spaces is that they naturally appear as type II singularities of certain compact solutions to mean curvature flow (cf. \cite[Theorem~4.1]{HuiskenSinestrari}).
-There exist many examples of translators to mean curvature flow (MCF, for short) in Euclidean space $\mathbb{R}^3$.
-Three of the best known are the cylinder called the grim reaper, the rotational entire graph over $\mathbb{R}^2$ known as the translating paraboloid or bowl soliton (see \cite{AltschulerWu}), and the one-parameter family of rotational annuli, the so called translating catenoids (see \cite{ClutterbuckSchulze}).
+When these isometries are translations along a geodesic, we call the corresponding self-similar solutions translating solitons to the given flow, and the initial hypersurfaces are known as translators.
+A main feature of translators in the Euclidean space $\mathbb{R}^n$ is that they appear as type II singularities of certain compact solutions to mean curvature flow (cf. \cite[Theorem~4.1]{HuiskenSinestrari}).
+Three of the best-known examples of translators in $\mathbb{R}^n$ are the grim reaper cylinder, and the rotational examples known as the translating paraboloid or bowl soliton (see \cite{AltschulerWu}) and the translating catenoids (see \cite{ClutterbuckSchulze}).